Updated: 14 November 2018

 Grab people's attention quickly and show them what you're all about by organizing your boards by what's most important first.
 Remember you're pinning for your customers, but of course you also want to promote your business.

-First thing you want to do is to edit your Showcase which will show off your 5 best Pinterest boards.
-To do that, hover your mouse over the Showcase and click on the little pencil icon as shown in the photo below.
+First thing you want to do is to edit your Featured Boards which will show off your 5 best Pinterest boards.
+To do that, hover your mouse over the Featured Boards and click on the little pencil icon as shown in the photo below.

 You'll then see five dropdown boxes.
 This is where you can select your top 5 Pinterest boards that you want to display in the Showcase.
 This means the boards you choose will slowly scroll automatically in the Showcase.
 This gives your visitors an idea of what your Pinterest page is about.
 It's an interactive way to get people's attention quickly.